 Until 2005 the sampling design was a stratified systematic two-phase sampling of individuals, whose households are included in the sample in the second phase with probability inverse to the number of persons age 15-74 in the household.
 Since 1st quarter of 2005 the design was changed to a stratified systematic one-phase sampling of individuals.
 In the new sampling design gradually implemented from 2005, the individuals are systematically sampled within each stratum and their households included in the sample.
+In the first quarter of 2006 due to the rotation 25% of the sample already was stratified systematic two-phase sample of individuals.
+Change to the new design was completed in the 2-nd quarter of 2006 when 100% of the sample had new sampling design.

 Change to the new design is done according to the 2-(2)-2 rotation plan as each new panel is selected.
-The 15 counties of Estonia and Tallinn are divided into four strata according to the population size (I - Tallinn, II - four bigger counties, III - ten smaller counties, IV - Hiiu County) and different inclusion probabilities are used in the strata, the highest being for Hiiu County.
+The 15 counties of Estonia and Tallinn are divided into four strata according to the population size (I - Tallinn, II - four bigger counties, III - ten smaller counties, IV - Hiiu County) and different inclusion probabilities are used in strata, the highest being for Hiiu County.